johnvey/smartthings-hd-powerview/powerview_hub_api.md

 This API information was gathered from a PowerView hub (revision=1, subRevision=1, build=837).

 ## API notes
+* The hub exposes an unprotected HTTP server so there is no authentication.
+As such, it should never be exposed to the internet.
 * Almost all user-configurable "name" fields are Base64 encoded.
 Use whatever standard library call is in your language to decode this.

 ## Hub Info